 Black Friday is one of the biggest shopping days of the year.
-Here are the best Black Friday tips for 2020 and how to curb extra Black Friday spending.
+Here are the best Black Friday tips to help you save money and curb your extra Black Friday spending.

-Black Friday can be a day to get some good stuff that you need but it can also be a day where you blow all your money on impulse shopping.
+Black Friday can be a day to get some good stuff you need, but it can also be a day where you blow all your money on impulse shopping.

-If you budgeted and planned for the shopping that you are doing on Black Friday than you are good to go!
-For many people, like myself, this is a chance to get things that we really need at a price that we can afford.
-If you celebrate X-mas or Hanukkah by giving gifts than this really can be an amazing opportunity to get the people you love things that they want.
+If you budgeted and planned for the shopping that you are doing on Black Friday, then you are good to go!
+For many people, this is a chance to get things that they really need at a price that they can afford.
+Also, if you celebrate the holidays by giving gifts, this can be a fantastic opportunity to get the people you love the things they want.

-How do you make the best of Black Friday?
+How Can You Make the Best of Black Friday?

-I asked some Personal Finance Bloggers for their best Black Friday Hacks and Cyber Monday deals to help you get the best bang for your buck (and time!) without getting too caught up in the temptations that surround the biggest shopping day of the year.
+I asked some Personal Finance Bloggers for their best Black Friday Hacks and Cyber Monday deals to help you get the best bang for your buck (and time!) without getting too caught up in the temptations surrounding the biggest shopping day of the year.

-Because, as great as the deals are, a deal is not a deal if you can’t afford it.
-Stores know exactly how to bombard with you with advertising and marketing that ensure that you spend the most money at their stores.
-Sometimes they do such a good job that they even pass off not such great deals as great sales and door busters.
-BUT: They don’t have your best interest in mind and they aren’t the ones paying the credit card bills months after Black Friday is over.
-They aren’t the ones paying interest on purchases that already in the trash or chasing after rebate money that you were counting on to pay for those pricey electronics.
+BUT: They don’t have your best interest in mind, and they aren’t the ones paying the credit card bills months after Black Friday is over.
+They aren’t the ones paying interest on purchases that are already in the trash or chasing after rebate money that you were counting on to pay for those pricey electronics.